shishircsehstu/iOS_Features/Static keyword.md

 By adding the Static keyword to an object’s properties and methods we can use them without the need of creating an instance first.
 (note that both variables and constants can be static as well.)

-//  Created by Saddam on 24/5/23.
-//

-import UIKit

 class AA{

     static var count = 0